emmanuel-owusu/shortlink/README.md

   "status": "success"
 }
 ```
+**Additional Notes:**

+* Replace http://short.link/000000 with the actual shortened URL returned by the service in your responses.

 ### Run as Docker Container
-Follow these steps to run the ShortLink URL-shortening service as a Docker container.
+This section guides developers on launching the ShortLink URL-shortening service as a Docker container.

 ## Built With
 * [Spring Boot 3.2.5 with Spring Web](https://start.spring.io/#!type=gradle-project&language=java&platformVersion=3.2.5&packaging=jar&jvmVersion=21&groupId=com.github.emmanuel-owusu&artifactId=shortlink&name=ShortLink&description=ShortLink%20is%20a%20URL%20shortening%20service&packageName=com.github.emmanuel-owusu.shortlink&dependencies=web)